whnr/todo.md/README.md

 This fact is breaking the ability to easily sort the file in a text editor.
 Also most standard `todo.txt` apps and clients will struggle with the indentation.

-### Another philosophy

-FIXME don't really need project tags anymore!
-But you can fold now

 ## The 3 axes of an effective todo list